Getting started

 Note

-wis2box may work on other operating systems (for example AlmaLinux), but the officially supported OS is Ubuntu.
+wis2box may work on other operating systems (for example AlmaLinux or Windows), but the officially supported OS is Ubuntu.

 Network requirements